 The cutoff date for the GPT-4o model is October 2023.
 Unfortunately, we have only one sample dated post-cutoff and could not compare the two groups.
 Popular GitHub repositories evolve quickly.
 It is likely that only the snapshot taken during the data collection process was seen by the model and that it performed well on a specific year of data. \cref{fig:year} shows the total and fail-to-pass test distribution by year.
 We did not observe any pattern in performance among the distributions by year.
 For example, for 2020, 2021, and 2023, we have very similar performance by the model.

 \paragraph{Test similarity.}

-We conducted another experiment following the approach of \citet{schafer2023empirical}.
-We take the generated test from Otter and compute the similarity score with the most similar test from the repository.
-We compute the score between the generated test and all existing tests as follows: $max_{tp \in TP}(1-\frac{dis(t^{*},t_{p})}{max(len(t^{*}),len(t_{p}))})$, where $TP$ is the set of test functions and $t^*$ is the generated test.
+We conducted another experiment following the approach of \citet{schafer2024empirical}.
+We compute the similarity score between the generated test from \solx and the most similar test from the repository, as follows: $\mathit{max}_{tp \in \mathit{TP}}(1-\frac{\mathit{dis}(t^{*},t_{p})}{\mathit{max}(\mathit{len}(t^{*}),\mathit{len}(t_{p}))})$, where $\mathit{TP}$ is the set of test functions and $t^*$ is the generated test.
 Figure~\ref{fig:write_contamination} shows the similarity scores for new tests.
 For 90\% of the instances, the similarity score is less than 0.6.
-We share some samples with more than 0.5 similarity in Table~\ref{tbl:similarity_example} (in the appendix) to give the reader some idea.
+Table~\ref{tbl:similarity_example} in the appendix shows some samples with more than 0.5 similarity to give the reader some idea.
 From our observation, even at similarity score of 0.7, the tests are significantly different.
 As expected, for modified tests, the similarity is higher.
-However, we did not observe any difference between fail-to-pass tests and other tests (see Appendix for figures).
-Therefore, we believe that the model is not simply generating memorized tests.
+However, we did not observe any difference between fail-to-pass tests and other tests (see appendix for figures).
+Therefore, the model is not simply generating memorized tests.